nospam2000/ch341-baudrate-calculation/README.md

 ![scope picture](./measurements/3000000_baud_0x55_0x55/F0006TEK.BMP)

 ## With the new driver my application no longer works
+There are two possible reasons why this happens

+### Problem a) The tolerance window for receiving frames got smaller ###

+The error tolerance window might now be smaller because a different prescaler value has been chosen.

+### Problem b) The calculated baudrate is now nearer to nominal rate, but farer from the baud rate of communication partner  ###

 With the old driver you were able to use the baud rate 115200 with your hardware but with the new formula in the driver it does not longer work.
 What happened?
 The formula of the old driver might result in a baud rate of the CH341 which is closer to the real baud rate of your microcontroller although it is closer to the nominal (the requested) baud rate.